-For the first time, AIMA has allowed the MAT test takers to appear in both – paper based and computer based MAT exams with an additional payment of Rs.1000/- towards application fee.
-The last date to apply is January 26, 2018.
-According to AIMA, “Candidate can opt for both the tests i.e. PBT and CBT by paying an extra fees of 1000/- in addition to 1500/-.”
+AIMA has now allowed the MAT test takers to appear in both – paper based and computer based MAT exams with an additional payment of Rs.1100/- towards application fee.
+The last date to apply is April 28, 2018.
+According to AIMA, “Candidate can opt for both the tests i.e. PBT and CBT by paying an extra fees of 1100/- in addition to 1550/-.”

 MAT question paper is based on the MAT exam pattern which is an objective type test with Multiple-Choice Questions (MCQs).
 MAT Syllabus comprises almost all the topics relevant to other top MBA entrance exams.
 The MAT question paper is divided among 5 key sections on which questions are formed in MAT exam.